 Interestingly enough, one of the hardest subjects in nursing school comes before you’ve even been accepted into a program — Anatomy and Physiology.
 This required prerequisite course is only passed by about 50% of those who take it and requires students to memorize many intricate details about the human body and how it functions.

-Course: Nursing Prerequisites
+Take the Course: Nursing Prerequisites

-Reinforce your foundational science knowledge
+Reinforce your foundational science knowledge.